tidbcloud/tidbcloud-cli/docs/generate_doc/ticloud_serverless_update.md

 ### Options

 ```
       --annotations string        The annotations of the cluster to be added or updated.
                                   Interactive example: {"annotation1":"value1","annotation2":"value2"}.
                                   NonInteractive example: "{\"annotation1\":\"value1\",\"annotation2\":\"value2\"}".
   -c, --cluster-id string         The ID of the cluster to be updated.
+      --disable-public-endpoint   Disable the public endpoint of the cluster.
   -n, --display-name string       The new displayName of the cluster to be updated.
   -h, --help                      help for update
       --labels string             The labels of the cluster to be added or updated.
                                   Interactive example: {"label1":"value1","label2":"value2"}.
                                   NonInteractive example: "{\"label1\":\"value1\",\"label2\":\"value2\"}".
 ```

 ### Options inherited from parent commands